aturner-epcc/green-software-hpc/episodes/energy-efficiency.md

 - A kilowatt (kW) is, therefore, also a rate corresponding to 1000 joules per second.
 - A kilowatt-hour (kWh) is an alternative measure of energy (that is commonly used instead of J) corresponding to one kilowatt of power sustained for one hour.

-## How to improve energy efficiency
+## Factors that impact energy efficiency

-Now that we know how energy is produced and the associated cost in terms of emissions, based on whether low- or high-carbon energy sources are used, let's take a look at some of the ways energy efficiency can be improved on HPC systems.
-Understanding power usage effectiveness and energy proportionality means you can make better decisions in terms of how to use energy in the most efficient way possible and waste less.
+Now that we know how energy is produced and the associated cost in terms of emissions, based on whether low- or high-carbon energy sources are used.
+There are other concepts associated with operating HPC services that impact how much energy is used and so our energy efficiency.
+In particular, *Power Usage Effectiveness (PUE)* and *Energy proportiionality*.

 ### Power usage effectiveness